basnijholt/nijho.lt/content/project/adaptive.md

 title = "Adaptive"

 # Project summary to display on homepage.
-summary = "[`python-adaptive`](https://github.com/python-adaptive/adaptive): tools for adaptive parallel sampling of mathematical functions."
+summary = "[`python-adaptive`](https://github.com/python-adaptive/adaptive): tools for adaptive parallel sampling of mathematical functions.
+A Python package that I wrote with my colleagues to run simulations more efficiently."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "adaptive.gif"